The Structure of the Majorana Clifford Group: p-Cliffords as a Unitary Design

+\end{proof} \end{theorem} In other words, the subgroup $\Cliff^{\parity}_{2n}$ of parity-preserving Cliffords behaves like $2^{2n-1}$ copies of the ordinary Clifford group $\Cliff_{2n-2}$ when restricted to acting on Majorana strings with even parity and endowed with the identification $\majo(v) \sim \majo(v^c)$ (up to phases) due to \eqref{eq:even_parity_Hilbert_identification}.
+Each copy acts the same on the even-parity strings and must therefore act differently on a single linearly-independent odd-parity string necessary to generate all of $\Majo_{2n}$.
+The specific number of copies then arises from there being $2^{2n-1} = |\F^{-, 2n}|$ different ways to map an odd-parity string to another odd-parity string (ignoring phases).
+Similar statements can probably also be made for subgroups of $\Cliff^{\parity}_{2n}$, but are not of interest to us here.

-So while this implies that the p-Clifford group $\Cliff^{\parity}_{2n}$ is also a 3-design on a fixed-parity subspace for all $n \geq 2$, there seems to be no obvious advantage compared to the naive ensemble $\Cliff_{2n-2} \otimes I_-$, besides the former being the more natural choice due to not requiring an explicit Hilbert space decomposition.
+Overall, while this implies that the p-Clifford group $\Cliff^{\parity}_{2n}$ is indeed a 3-design on the fixed-parity subspaces of $\Hilbert$ for all $n \geq 2$, in terms of practical applications there seems to be no obvious advantage compared to the naive ensemble $\Cliff_{2n-2} \otimes I_\pm$, besides the former being the more natural choice due to not requiring an explicit Hilbert space decomposition.
+Hence there is also no advantage to simulating these ensembles on a quantum computer employing qubits degrees of freedom.
+Nevertheless, the recursive relationship between operators with and without parity-preservation seems to provide valuable insights into the structure of the Majorana Clifford group.